jspurim/Goodstein/README.md

 # Goodstain

 This is a simple script to generate *Goodstain sequences* as described in [this video](https://www.youtube.com/watch?v=oBOZ2WroiVY).
-It requires python3.

 To run, navigate in the console to the folder containing the script and execute: